mranisz/sa/README.md

 - Suffix array building by Yuta Mori (sais)
 - A multi-platform library of highly optimized functions for C and C++ by Agner Fog (asmlib)
 - A very fast hash function by Yann Collet (xxHash)

+##References
+1. U. Manber, G. Myers.
+Suffix arrays: a new method for on-line string searches, in Proceedings of the 1st ACM-SIAM Annual Symposium on Discrete Algorithms, SIAM, 1990, pp. 319-327
+2. Sz.
+Grabowski, M. Raniszewski.
+Two simple full-text indexes based on the suffix array. arXiv:1405.5919, 2016

 ##Authors
 - Szymon Grabowski